 Brands in Motion: How PR Can Lead the WayExecutives think of their brand as a business asset.
 Marketers and advertisers think of it as their voice.
 But the communications team knows that brands are living things that need to be nurtured and grown.
-Here’s how PR can cultivate a brand in the modern business landscape.
+Here’s how PR can continue to cultivate a brand in today's business landscape.

 With the pace of the technological innovation, the needs and desires of consumers change faster than ever.
 Companies need to keep up with these changes, adapting their brands to the ways people are communicating.